Kingston Royals Swimming Club

 Academy & Junior Galas

 These galas are aimed as a stepping stone for younger swimmers to experience competitive swimming within their home environment.
-All galas will be run in accordance with ASA and FINA Rules which require a full complement of officials and referees and will be licensed at Level 4 .
+All galas will be run in accordance with Swim England and FINA Rules which require a full complement of officials and referees and will be licensed at Level 4 .
 These galas are held 3 times a year and are the only galas that are available to swimmers under the age of 9.
 Times achieved at these galas are licensed and can be used to enter Open Meets once a swimmer reaches the age of 9.
+Please note that since Covid we have been unable to secure our usual pool times for these galas to take place but we are currently working on resurrecting these galas in the near future as we understand these are important for any swimmers new to competition and our younger swimmers.

 Club Championship Galas are organised and run by Kingston Royals Swimming Club.
 There are a number of Club Championship galas held throughout the year.

-- The Long Distance Club Championship Galas (400m Freestyle, 400m Individual Medley and 800m/1500m Freestyle) are licensed by the London Swimming Association as Level 4 galas and comply with Amateur Swimming Association (ASA) and FINA Rules.
+- The Long Distance Club Championship Galas (400m Freestyle, 400m Individual Medley and 800m/1500m Freestyle) are licensed by the London Swimming Association as Level 4 galas and comply with Swim England and FINA Rules.

-- The Royals Autumn Open Meet, held in October of each year, covers all other distances (50m, 100m and 200m in each event) and is licensed by the London Swimming Association as a Level 3 gala and complies with ASA and FINA Rules.
+- The Royals Autumn Open Meet, held in November of each year, covers all other distances (50m, 100m and 200m in each event) and is licensed by the London Swimming Association as a Level 3 gala and complies with Swim England Laws and Swim England Technical Rules of Swimming.

 The main entry criteria for these galas is that you are a paid up member of Kingston Royals Swimming Club.

-All swimmers (so long as they are aged 9+ as at the date of the meet) from Academy 1 to the Senior Performance Squad are encouraged to take part although for some of the longer distance events, restrictions may be placed on younger swimmers so they can only enter if they are invited to do so by the Head Coach.
+All swimmers (so long as they are aged 9+ as at the date of the meet) from Academy 1 to Regionals Squad are encouraged to take part although for some of the longer distance events, restrictions may be placed on younger swimmers so they can only enter if they are invited to do so by the Head Coach.
 The age group you swim in will be based on your age as at the date of the meet.
-Medals, Ribbons and Club Championship Trophies are available to be won at all Club Championship galas.
+Medals and Club Championship Trophies are available to be won at all Club Championship galas.

 These are galas organised and run by various swimming clubs and are held at various locations across the country.
 Age restrictions are applied to every meet and are based on one of the following:-